arcus-azure/arcus.messaging/docs/features/message-pumps/service-bus.md

             // Indicate whether or not a new Azure Service Bus Topic subscription should be created/deleted
             // when the message pump starts/stops (default: CreateOnStart & DeleteOnStop). options.TopicSubscription = TopicSubscription.CreateOnStart | TopicSubscription.DeleteOnStop;
         });

+    services.AddServiceBusQueueMessagePump<OrdersMessageHandler>(
+        "ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING",
+        options =>
+        {
+            // Indicate whether or not messages should be automatically marked as completed
+            // if no exceptions occured andprocessing has finished (default: true). options.AutoComplete = true;

+            // The amount of concurrent calls to process messages
+            // (default: null, leading to the defaults of the Azure Service Bus SDK message handler options). options.MaxConcurrentCalls = 5;

+            // The unique identifier for this background job to distinguish
+            // this job instance in a multi-instance deployment (default: guid). options.JobId = Guid.NewGuid().ToString();
+        });
 }
 ```